Seteeri/Particle/README.md

-Eventually, I would like to implement a different interface for the less programmatically inclined users, starting with people that are familiar with the MS Office suite.
+Eventually, I would like to implement a different interface for the less programmatically inclined users, starting with people that are familiar with the MS Office suite, which may be considered ubiquitious to the average user.

 ## The Inspiration